Updated: Jan 23

-In 2014, lower back pain was highlighted as the leading cause of disability in the world with 1 in 10 people suffering from back pain in their lifetime.
-The more you understand about what causes back pain and how to effectively treat it, the more likely you are to stay healthy, active, and pain free.
-To help you on your journey toward a pain free future we have compiled a list of the most common myths surrounding back pain and how you can start today to reduce your risk of future back pain episodes.
+In 2014, back pain was identified as the leading cause of disability in the world with 1 in 10 people suffering from back pain in their lifetime.
+The more you understand about the causes of back pain and how to effectively treat it, the more likely you are to remain healthy, active, and pain free.
+To help you on your journey toward a pain free future we have compiled a list of the most common myths surrounding back pain and what you can start today to reduce your risk of future back pain episodes.

 Myth 1: Back pain is cured by stretching/yoga/Pilates.